WCSCourses/HelminthBioinformatics_2023/manuals/module_1_WBP1/module_1_WBP1.md

 WormBase ParaSite takes sequencing data from INSDC (a genome assembly and a set of gene predictions).

-If you are interested in including your newly sequenced genome to WBPS:
+If you are interested in including your newly sequenced genome to WBPS you need to:

 1) Make sure to first submit the genome assembly to the INSDC either through [ENA](https://ena-docs.readthedocs.io/en/latest/submit/assembly.html), [NCBI](https://www.ncbi.nlm.nih.gov/assembly/docs/submission/) or [DDBJ](https://www.ddbj.nig.ac.jp/ddbj/submission-e.html).